 Why Should You Have Your Audio/Video Messages Transcribed?

 Are you concerned you're not reaching enough people online with your message?
-Does it bother you that Christian principles are being drowned out by so many secular messages on the Internet?

 Most people don't go online to find sermons or conferences or podcasts or interviews or webinars.
 They go online to find answers to their specific questions.

 ~ How can I resist sexual temptation at school?

 ~ What does God really think about divorce?

 ~ Did my friend [or parent or child] who just died go to heaven?

 ~ How can I be a good parent when I'm so exhausted?